Why smart buildings need BIM?

-If smart structures are the future, then one cannot overstate the importance of BIM in this endeavour.
-Constructing a smart building involves the integration of several different aspects that go into the construction and BIM specialises in doing that.
+If smart structures are the future, then one cannot overstate the importance of BIM in this endeavor.
+Constructing a smart building involves the integration of several different aspects that go into the construction and BIM specializes in doing that.

 BIM can play a crucial role in the inception, execution, construction, and maintenance of these smart buildings.
 Here is how:

 One of the highlights of the BIM approach is the integration of data that is easily accessible to architects, engineers, designers, and builders.
 Every change that is made in the design gets automatically updated across the project.
 This helps in avoiding conflicts and gets everyone on the same page.

 The graphical representation of the design in the form of a 3D model helps in understanding and thereby eradicating conflicts in the design.
 This is done during the inception phase which helps in avoiding loss of time and curtailing costs during the construction phase.
 This assists in the smart utilization of resources and in reducing wastage of time as well as materials.

 The digital platform of BIM helps in centralising the data for all the involved stakeholders.
 It provides a single source of truth.
 The availability of information to every party helps in eliminating errors of judgment and miscommunication that commonly happen during large-scale construction projects.
 Information regarding the quantities of the required material to be procured, and estimates of proposed and current usage help in keeping a lid on over-ordering and unbudgeted expenses.